As a programmer, I usually feel uncomfortable when

 }

-Call fork twice
+Call fork

-Knowing that a child process will be inherited by init process if its parent is terminated, and the init process is written so that whenever its children terminate, it calls one of the wait function to fetch the termination status.
-We can avoid zombie process by only creating "orphan process", the trick is call fork twice and have the first child terminated directly.
+process is written so that whenever its children terminate, it calls one of the wait function to fetch the termination status.
+We can avoid zombie process by only creating "orphan process", the trick is call fork twice and have the first child terminated directly.1

 2